rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

-If you find mistakes, or have suggestions for improvements, please either fix them yourselves in the source document (the .rst file) or send them to the mailing list: rdkit-devel@lists.sourceforge.net
+If you find mistakes, or have suggestions for improvements, please either fix them yourselves in the source document (the .rst file) or send them to the mailing list: rdkit-devel@lists.sourceforge.net In particular, if you find yourself spending time working out how to do something that doesn't appear to be documented please contribute by writing it up for this document.
+Contributing to the documentation is a great service both to the RDKit community and to your future self.

 Reading and Writing Molecules
 *****************************